-I’ve seen and tasted it and have written about it before here and here.
-The more I bake, the more confident I am in these subs and sharing them in this space since I know for some Vanilla And Bean followers, this is imperative.
+I’ve seen and tasted it and have written about it before here.
+The more I bake, the more confident I am in these subs and sharing them in this space since I know for some Vanilla And Bean readers, this is imperative.

-Because this easy pumpkin bundt cake contains chocolate and pumpkin, I decided to give it a go with my secret subs.
+Because this vegan pumpkin cake contains chocolate and pumpkin, I decided to give it a go with my secret subs.
 It just works.
 The pecans add a buttery factor anyway – I think this is why I love them so much.

 So if you’ve not tried plant based swaps in your baking, I hope you’ll give vegan Pumpkin Pecan Bundt Cake with Chocolate Maple Drizzle a try!